Air Force makes late defensive stand in 17-13 win over Army

 Army: Hosts UMass on Saturday.

 Air Force: At New Mexico next Saturday.
-The Falcons lead the series 22-14.

 More AP college football: http://apnews.com/tag/Collegefootball and http://www.twitter.com/AP_Top25